MihailKovachev/Notum/Mathematics/Logic/Formal Languages/Expression.md

 >
 >>[!NOTATION]
 >>
 >>Expressions are usually written by listing their symbols directly, instead of placing them between parentheses in a comma-separated list, as is usually the case with tuples.
-For example, the expression $(a, 2, s, 1, l)$ is written as $a2swl$.
+For example, the expression $(a, 2, s, s, 1,w)$ is written as $a2ss1w$.
 >>
 >>
 >